SharePoint/PnP-Guidance/articles/multigeo-userprofileexperience.md

 When you have the personal site host URL, you can use that along with the [Multi-Geo discovery](multigeo-discovery.md) information to get the tenant admin site URL for the geo location that hosts the user's profile.

->**Note:**
->In case the user does not have a personal site yet this approach will not help you detect where the user's profile lives.
-Refer to the SharePoint User Profile API described in previous chapter in that case.
+>**Note:** If the user doesn't have a personal site, this approach will not work.
+Instead, you should use the SharePoint User Profile API.

 To learn more, see the [MultiGeo.UserProfileUpdates](https://github.com/SharePoint/PnP/tree/dev/Samples/MultiGeo.UserProfileUpdates) sample.